 While AOM and Western Medicine offer different treatments for menopause, both traditions agree on certain suggestions for lifestyle choices and diet.
 Avoiding spicy foods, hot beverages, caffeine, alcohol and cigarettes may help prevent the onset of hot flashes, night sweats and other symptoms.
 All of these foods and substances irritate the body.
 Additionally, AOM considers cigarettes to be particularly detrimental for menopausal women because when smoke enters the body it dries up the yin and the fluids, which need to be preserved during menopause.

-Call now to see how acupuncture and Oriental medicine can improve your health and well being!
+Call today to see how acupuncture and Oriental medicine can ease your transition through changes in your life!

 In This Issue

 - Male Menopause?
 Alleviating the Symptoms of Andropause

 - Ease Your Mid-Life Transition